Alejandro Sanz: 1997–2002: Más, El Alma al Aire, and MTV Unplugged

 Sanz spent two years in Milan, Italy to work on a follow-up for 3.
 For the album, he wished to create a "true fusion" of many different sounds, and began studying the saxophone and piano in addition to guitar.
 In 1997, Sanz released his fifth studio album, Más, a record containing ballads strongly influenced by flamenco, pop, and tropical rhythms.
 Driven by the singles "Corazón Partío", "Y, ¿Si Fuera Ella?", "Amiga Mía", "Aquello Que Me Diste", and "Siempre Es de Noche", Más sold more than two million copies in Spain and was certified 22× Platinum in the country, making it the best-selling album in Spanish history.
 The album remained on the Billboard Latin Albums chart for 74 weeks, and one year after the record's release, Sanz was granted an Ondas Award for Best Song for "Corazón Partío".
 According to David Cazares of the South Florida Sun-Sentinel, the album "made Sanz an international star on the strength of the pop-salsa hit 'Corazón Partío', a song on the lips of fans from Spain to Cuba and the United States."
-Following the success of the album, Sanz began touring in United States for the first time.
+Following the success of the album, Sanz began touring in the United States for the first time.

 This record is important because it represents me choosing what I want to do...You're always learning things about music if you want to, and you can apply it to what you want to do.
 It has a rhythmic complexity and a proximity to flamenco, however it's less obvious.

 — – Sanz, speaking about El Alma al Aire in 2001.